-Like many, I had grown bored of my usual hair routine and asked my hair dresser to bleach my head and turn it as silver as a tinselled up Christmas tree.
+Like many, I had grown bored of my usual hair routine and asked my hairdresser to bleach my head and turn it as silver as a tinselled-up Christmas tree.
 He told me plainly, no. He had foiled up my fairly light hair for years and said it was a huge mistake that would ruin my hair.
-So I agreed, did the usual highlights, and schemed to find another hair dress who would be willing.
+So I agreed, did the usual highlights, and schemed to find another hair dresser who would be willing.

 Once I found a hair dye specialist that was down to dye they first warned me.
 This “procedure” would take about 6 hours of time, $400 of coin (plus 20% tip), and a detrimental toll on my hair health.
 I decided to push forward at all costs (literally).

 My entire head of hair was bleached nearly yellow and then toned.
 The bleach was left on my darker roots for considerably longer than my lighter ends.
 I felt an intense burning on my head as the colour lifted to its necessary lightness.
 She also used a hair treatment called OLAPLEX, the only hair repair product that can actually rebuild broken hair bonds.